 The most important thing is to cover your knees and shoulders.
 I hear you saying, ” so you’re telling me I need to be fully covered on extremely hot days with insane humidity?
 Are you crazy?!”
 Yes, but here are some tricks I learned.

 Women Packing Ideas

 For women, make sure to bring a scarf, shawl, or sarong to cover your shoulders and or knees if be.
 This way you can wear a tank top or shorts, and then if you go somewhere a dress code is necessary, you can pull it out of your bag.
 I also found wearing lightweight long skirts and dresses worked well in the heat.

 For men, I would suggest a lightweight t-shirt with shorts.
 You can buy the “famous elephant pants” you see everyone wearing and just bunch them up in your pocket or bag if you’re knees need to be covered.

 You can find a ton of additional Thailand Packing Guide tips here!

 12. Wai Thai Greeting

-This is the Thai greeting with hands pressed together in a prayer pose with a slight bow.
+This is an easy one to learn before visiting Thailand!
+Wai is the Thai greeting with hands pressed together in a prayer pose with a slight bow.
 It is a common way to show gratitude and you will see it a lot.
 It is kind to show gratitude and reciprocate Wai.